cibinjoseph/IITM-Netaccess-Approval/README.md

 ## Prerequisites
 Ensure the following programs/libraries are installed on your system.
 If not, use the corresponding commands provided to install them (For Ubuntu OS)
 1. git `sudo apt install git`
-2. python `sudo apt install python-pip`
+2. python `sudo apt install python`
-3. pip `sudo apt install pip`
+3. pip `sudo apt install python-pip`
 4. mechanize library for Python `pip install mechanize`

 ## Customizations